iliyan-trifonov/native-blog/README.md

 destructuring, generators, the for-of loop and many more.
 This makes it easier and without the need of big overhead to create a complete dynamic web application.

+The app is currently in alpha stage.
+Check the TODO section here for what is to be done.

 ## Install

 We need Babel and ES6 module loader until the browsers fully support the ES6 syntax.
 Install them with npm: